apache/incubator-pegasus/README.md

   - Value: UTF8
 ```

-If the encoding is not correctly matched to the data, the result could possibly
+If the encoding is not correctly matched to the data, the result will be unexpected.
-be not existing:

 ```
 pegic » encoding hashkey utf8